filipomarcellino/sfuforum/README.md

 SFU Student Forum is a web-based discussion platform designed for Simon Fraser University students to communicate and collaborate on course assignments, projects, and general course-related topics.
 The platform aims to facilitate a supportive and engaging learning environment for SFU students by enabling them to ask questions, share ideas, and connect with their peers.
 This idea is inspired by Reddit.

+This was initially a hackathon project for SFU's mountain madness event (2023).
+Our team consists of me, Brian Rahadi, and Albert Tan.
+The project was incomplete due to the hackathon time constraints.
+I took the initiative to complete this project on my free time post-hackathon.

 Features:
 1. user login/signup authentication
 2. create class